Clean Energy Ministerial - CEM

 International Energy Forum (IEF)

 Every two years, the IEF holds what has become the world’s largest meeting of energy ministers of producer and consumer countries.
+The 15th IEF meeting was held in Algeria in 2016.
 Germany is a permanent member of the IEF Executive Committee.
 Like other major energy-consuming countries, Germany also provides financial support to the Secretariat.

-The is a global policy network that was founded following the ‘Renewables 2004’ conference.
+The Renewable Energy Policy Network for the 21st Century (REN21) is a global policy network that was founded following the ‘Renewables 2004’ conference.
 The Network, in which Germany has played a huge part – both in its inception and development, plays a key role in supporting countries hosting International Renewable Energy Conferences (IRECs) as they design and organise the event.
 REN21 is made up of representatives of governments, international organisations, civil society and the private sector – from the fields of energy, the environment and development.